Voluntarily set-aside and protected forest

 Photo: Mostphotos skylt om naturreservat

 Of Sweden’s total 28 million hectares of forest land, approximately 25 per cent is excluded from forestry activities in various ways.
-A further eight to 10 per cent of managed forest land is set aside in conjunction with felling.
+A further 8-10 per cent of managed forest land is set aside in conjunction with felling.

 Formally protected forest

-According to Statistics Sweden, a total of 2.4 million hectares of forest land in Sweden was subject to some form of formal protection at the end of 2020.
-This corresponds to nine per cent of Sweden’s forest land.
-Of this, roughly 1.3 million hectares were productive forest land, which corresponds to almost six per cent of the country’s productive forest land.
+According to Statistics Sweden (SCB), a total of 9 per cent of Sweden’s forest land is subjected to some form of formal protection.
+Of this, roughly 1.3 million hectares were productive forest land, which corresponds to almost 6 per cent of the country’s productive forest land.

 Voluntarily set-aside forest

-Forest land owners who are either FSC- or PEFC-certified refrain from cultivating at least five per cent of productive forest on their land.
-Voluntary set-asides in Sweden currently total roughly 1.3 million hectares of productive forest land distributed over several hundred thousand areas of various sizes.
+There are two established, international certifications in Sweden for responsible forestry: PEFC and FCS.
+Forest land owners who are either FSC- or PEFC-certified refrain from cultivating at least 5 per cent of productive forest on their land.

 Unproductive forest land